OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/01-blinking-led.md

 ```{r child = '../../shared/breadboard.md'}
 ```

+#### What You'll Need

+Prepare the following components from your kit:

+* Omega plugged into Expansion Dock
+* Breadboard
+* Jumper wires
+* Resistors
+    * 1x (// TODO: LED resistor)Ω <!-- LED resistor -->
+* Any LED color of your choice!

 #### Hooking up the Components

-Ok, here we go, let's put together our circuit.
+OK here we go, let's put together our circuit!
 We're going to be connecting an LED's anode to a GPIO on the Omega2, and cathode to Ground through a current limiting resistor.

 // TODO: FRITZING: fritzing circuit diagram of the experiment